 “If you tilt your head to the left, Miss, just over the tops of those trees, you’ll see it in a moment,” chimed the jolly cab driver I’d met just 15 minutes ago in the nearby village of Newbury.

 As he spoke, indeed, it appeared!
 How amazing – Downton Abbey, or in real life, Highclere Castle – a very accessible day trip from London.

 I couldn’t help the welling of excitement as we rounded the corner past more manicured greenery.

 All of a sudden, England’s most famous stately home, Highclere Castle arose, grand as ever.

 It reminded me of the excitement of when we had the chance to explore historical Blencowe Hall (part of my heritage and a stately place up in the north of England)!

-It was just like in one of the world’s most-watched series’, Downton Abbey (sadly, final season aired in 2016, but as of an update to this blog, a film is on the way, September 2019!
+It was just like in one of the world’s most-watched series’, Downton Abbey (sadly, final season aired in 2016, but as of an update to this blog, a film was released late 2019.

 Exploring Highclere Castle (‘Downton Abbey’)

 You too can play out your Crawley family fantasies by visiting the filming location of Downton Abbey, as do thousands of others who visit annually during the lavish property’s open periods (usually UK’s spring/summer).